bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

 # Your responses to the short answer questions should be laid out here using Mark Down.
-### For help with markdown syntax [Go here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
+For help with markdown syntax [Go here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

-1. Describe some of the differences between `.forEach` & `.map`.
+#### 1. Describe some of the differences between `.forEach` & `.map`.

+- `.map` returns an new array after iterating over the elements in the *original* array with a function.
+  - So `.map` doesn't modify the array it is working on (i.e. called on).
+- `.forEach doesn't return anything.
+It simply iterates over the elements in the array with a function.
+  - So `.forEach` also doesn't modify the array it is called on.

-2. Name five different Types in JavaScript.
+#### 2. Name five different Types in JavaScript.
 A Type is something that can represent data.
 What is so special about Arrays?

 - String
 - Number